Investigating Prohibited Conduct

 EIB Group staff members have an obligation to report any suspicion of Prohibited Conduct immediately after becoming aware of the matter.
 For this purpose, the EIB has developed a Whistleblowing Policy applying to all staff members and service providers, allowing them to fulfil their duty to report wrongdoings.

-The Bank’s key reference documents are the EIB’s Anti-Fraud Policy and the Procedures for the Conduct of Investigations.
-These documents are based on the Uniform Framework agreement reached by the IFI Anti-Corruption Task Force in September 2006, which harmonises the definitions of fraud, corruption, collusion and coercion across the IFIs.
+The key reference documents are the EIB’s Anti-Fraud Policy, the EIF’s Anti-Fraud Policy and the Procedures for the Conduct of Investigations.
+These documents are based on the Uniform Framework agreement reached by the International Financial Institutions (IFI) Anti-Corruption Task Force in September 2006, which harmonises the definitions of fraud and corruption and investigative procedures across the IFIs.

-In addition, the EIB has codes of conduct, a Guide to Procurement, internal policies and rules including conditions and clauses contained in the EIB's finance contracts and relies on European and International standards.
+Furthermore, the Bank’s ethical, professional and business approach is supported by Codes of Conduct, a Guide to Procurement, internal policies and rules including conditions and clauses contained in the EIB Group's finance contracts and relies on European and International standards.